darron/blog/_posts/2014-12-30-how-octohost-uses-consul-watches.md

 Consul watches are pretty cool.
 If you're adding one to your Consul cluster, remember a few things:

 1. I've used separate json files for each watch.
 That can be done because we're telling Consul to look in an entire directory for configuration files, the [-config-dir](https://www.consul.io/docs/agent/options.html#_config_dir) option.
-2. When you add a new file to the config-dir, you need to tell Consul to [reload](https://www.consul.io/docs/commands/reload.html) so it can read it.
+2. When you add a new file to the config-dir, you need to tell Consul to [reload](https://www.consul.io/docs/commands/reload.html) so it can read and activate it.
+If there's a syntax error or it can't load the watch, it notes that in the logs - so keep an eye on them when you're doing this.
-3. As of this moment, Consul Template can only do a single pass to populate the values - so the templates need to be pretty simple.
-We have worked around some of the limitations by simplifying our own templates and doing our own first pass to pre-populate things that are needed.
+3. As of this moment and because it's brand new software, Consul Template can only do a single pass to populate the values - so the templates need to be pretty simple.
+We have worked around those limitations by doing our own first pass to pre-populate values that are needed.
 Thanks to [@bryanlarsen](https://github.com/bryanlarsen) and [@sethvargo](https://github.com/sethvargo) who discussed a workaround [here](https://github.com/hashicorp/consul-template/issues/88).

 I think I've just scratched the surface with how to use Consul watches effectively and they have helped to simplify [octohost](https://www.octohost.io).
 I'm looking forward to finding new and better uses for them.